jeremytammik/tbc/a/1889_param_filter_type.md

 - ParameterElementFilter and ElementIsElementTypeFilter(Inverted = True)

-ElementParmeterFilter is a slow filter, so you should first use other quick filter before it.
+ElementParameterFilter is a slow filter, so you should first use another quick filter before it.

 It works like in the UI when you set up visibility filters, i.e., there is no distinction between type and instance parameters there.
 I imagine this is the internal system that this filter class leverages.